ljacqu/DependencyInjector/README.md

                       custom behavior for annotations.
  - PostConstructHandler: Allows you to perform an action on an object that has been created with the injector.
                          You can support @PostConstruct methods this way or perform some form of validation.
+ - ProviderHandler: Called when a `Provider` or class of `Provider` is supplied for a given class.